 Some plastic surgeries are of a more sensitive nature than others.
-Labiaplasty, or labia reduction, for instance is one of them, While the majority of plastic surgeons do not perform this procedure at all, Dr. Rodgers’ patients can benefit from the care, skill and understanding of an experienced female surgeon.
-Dr. Rodgers approaches labiaplasty with the utmost professionalism and conveniently performs most of these procedures in the comfort of our office with her all female staff.
+Labiaplasty, or labia reduction, is one of them.
+While the majority of plastic surgeons do not perform this procedure at all, Dr. Rodgers considers labiaplasty surgery one of her specialties.
+Our patients benefit from the care, skill and understanding of an experienced female plastic surgeon.
+Dr. Rodgers approaches labiaplasty with the utmost professionalism and usually performs most of these procedures in the comfort of our office with her all female staff.

-Labiaplasty can be performed for a variety of reasons, including cosmetic purposes or to reduce pain or embarrassment that larger labia may cause during athletics and/or intercourse.
+Labiaplasty is performed for a variety of reasons, including cosmetic purposes or to reduce pain or embarrassment that larger labia may cause during athletics or intercourse.
 Contrary to popular belief, labia reduction will not enhance sexual pleasure in itself, but can restore confidence in a woman’s own sexuality.

 As with all surgeries, there are certain risks involved.
 During your initial consultation, Dr. Rodgers will discuss your procedure in depth and will describe the realistic potential results and any possible risks.

 Please CLICK HERE to learn more about our exciting diVa technology to help with urinary incontinence, painful intercourse and sagging labial tissues for women.
 Dr.Rodgers is the first physician in Colorado to introduce this newest laser to help women achieve their best sexual health and enjoyment.
 As a result of her expert care with this latest laser technology, her office has been designated as a “Sciton Center of Excellence.”

 Patients with women’s health concerns also may benefit from the O-SHOT® procedure.
 This procedure has been found to help women improve their overall sexual function.
 It can boost sexual desire and enjoyment by increasing clitoral and vaginal sensitivity.